Leadership

 District 7

-Full-time farmer and part-time volunteer, Ken Lamb is a newer member of the Ontario Sheep Farmers (OSF) board, joining in 2021.
+Full-time farmer and part-time volunteer, Ken Lamb joined the Ontario Sheep Farmers (OSF) board in 2021.
 But he’s no stranger to participating in various community and farm organizations.
 He’s been chair of his local district, is a founding member of Trillium Lamb Inc, – a lamb marketing company and is the current chair of Large Flock Operators – a producer management group.

 Ken has a B.Sc.
 (Agr) in agricultural economics from the University of Guelph, and has been raising sheep since 2010 when he made the switch from hogs and cattle.
 He’s inspired by the awesome people who make up the sheep industry.
 And he’s working to help create an environment that helps all sheep producers thrive, including the next generation that has joined him on the family farm.